Skip to main content

 Assess organization-wide security and privacy risk and update the risk assessment results on an ongoing basis

-1. Organizational risk management strategy: outlines how organizations will identify, assess, respond to, monitor, and govern risksThe risk management strategy should include key factors such as; organization’s policies and procedures, risk tolerance, prioritize responses, track progress, monitor and review.
-It is crucial for establishing the framework for how risks will be managed at an organizational level.
+• Organizational risk management strategy outlines how organizations will identify, assess, respond to, monitor, and govern risksThe risk management strategy should include key factors such as: organization’s policies and procedures, risk tolerance, prioritize responses, track progress, monitor and review.

-2. Previous risk assessment results: provides a historical context and baseline information about the security posture of a system.
-It identifies trends, prioritize actions to reduce or mitigate risks, and evaluate the effectiveness of security controls.
+• Previous risk assessment results provides a historical context and baseline information about the security posture of a system.
+It identifies trends, prioritizes actions to reduce or mitigate risks, and evaluates the effectiveness of security controls.
 It is essential for making informed analysis of the current risk by comparing it with previously identified threats and vulnerabilities.

-1. An organizational risk assessment report identifying critical risks to CMS: identifies the various strategies used to identify and prioritize risks that could impact CMS operations, assets and individuals.
+• An organizational risk assessment report identifying critical risks to CMS outlines the various strategies used to determine and prioritize risks that could impact CMS operations, assets, and individuals.

-2. Recommendations for risk response strategies: There are four main risk response strategies to deal with identified risks by avoiding, transferring, mitigating, and accepting the risk.
+• Recommendations for four main risk response strategies to deal with identified risks by avoiding, transferring, mitigating, and accepting the risk.

-Discussion: The Prepare Step Task P-3 is crucial for assessing CMS risk at the top level by using information derived from system level risk assessment results as well as results from continuous monitoring and what was decided during the risk management strategy step.
+The Prepare Step Task P-3 is crucial for assessing CMS risk at the top level by using information derived from system level risk assessment results, results from continuous monitoring, and decisions from the risk management Strategy Step.

 CMS also uses the Cyber Risk Reports to communicate cyber risk on a monthly basis, and the Tableau dashboards to view snapshots of the overall health of CMS systems.
 Including the CMS Information System Risk Assessment (ISRA), that are completed within the security category tab of the CMS FISMA Continuous Tracking System (CFACTS).